Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-\citeauthor{manju2020sectar} \cite{manju2020sectar} describes Trojan aware routing mechanism for DoS attacks.
-This mechanism is implemented in all the routers.
-Trojan aware routing has 3 stages.
-The Trojan detection stage detects whether the neighbouring/upstream router is Trojan infected by the current router.
-The detection module of Trojan aware routing will detect violation of routing protocol and indicates it using two flags (Boolean alert flag and direction flag) in the current router.
+\citeauthor{manju2020sectar} \cite{manju2020sectar} describes Trojan aware routing for packet misrouting.
+Unlike ~\cite{daoud2018routing} this approach does not use the lep of the operating system.
+Trojan-aware routing has three stages.
+The Trojan detection stage detects whether the neighboring/upstream router is Trojan infected by the current router.
+The detection module of Trojan-aware routing will detect routing protocol violations and indicate them using two flags (Boolean alert flag and direction flag) in the current router.
 The dynamic shielding phase will create a virtual shield surrounding the malicious router.
-The router who detects the Trojan will send alert to the neighbouring routers of the malicious router so that the neighbouring routers update their flags.
+The router that detects the Trojan will send an alert to the neighboring routers of the malicious router so that the neighboring routers update their flags.
 The bypass routing stage is a modified XY routing.
-At each router, it will look at the two flags and activate detour if the next hop is a malicious router, otherwise the normal XY routing will continue.
-Trojan aware routing shows reduction of 38\% packet latency compared to HT infected router and has only 7\% increase of packet latency compared to baseline NoC.
-Trojan aware routing has only 6\% reduction of throughput compared to baseline.
-In terms of hardware overhead, Trojan aware routing has 2.78\% of area and 3\% of leakage power overhead.
+Each router will look at the two flags and activate a detour if the next hop is a malicious router; otherwise, the normal XY routing will continue.
+Trojan-aware routing shows a reduction of 38\% packet latency reduction compared to HT infected router and only 7\% increase in packet latency compared to baseline NoC.
+Trojan-aware routing has only 6\% reduction of throughput compared to baseline while having 2.78\% area and 3\% leakage power overhead.